jhhtaylor/Ir.ApiTest.JonTaylor/README.md

 - **Auto-Increment ID**: Though not implemented in this submission, configuring the product ID to auto-increment could be achieved using annotations in the Entity Framework model to simplify object creation.

 ## Submission Note
 Navigate to the Ir.ApiTest project and run `dotnet run`.
 Refer to the embedded Postman collection for endpoint testing.
-My favorite TV show is "Berserk" - looking forward to your thoughts on the project!

 Sincerely,
 Jon Taylor